The estimated reading time for this post is 134 seconds

 Truly, It’s All Good Work!

-I am glad my career is moving forward!
+I am glad my career continually evolves!
 I accept responsibility when providing forensic vocational services to be clear, truthful and comprehensive in my evaluation and report products, and in my role as an expert witness.
+Thank you for reading!

 Please contact me Amy Botkin for more information ~ 515-282-7753 or firstname.lastname@example.org